my-devices/agent-installer/README.md

 ## About macchina.io REMOTE

-[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With macchina.io REMOTE, any network-connected device running the macchina.io REMOTE Device Agent software (*WebTunnelAgent*, contained in this SDK) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or, file transfer (SFTP), or Virtual Network Computing (VNC).
+With macchina.io REMOTE, any network-connected device running the macchina.io REMOTE Device Agent software (`WebTunnelAgent`) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.
 The device becomes just another host on the internet, addressable via its own URL and